 Here are some issues for lawyers and their clients to consider:

 - Classic False Advertising Issues.
 If fans are purchasing social tokens based on a promise of access and rewards that are unavailable in other contexts, those launching social tokens should ensure that the promised benefits are really as "exclusive" as advertised.
-If a token holder thinks she's getting an exclusive discount, but realizes she's being offered the same reward as was offered to the Fan Club, problems could arise!
+If a token holder thinks she's getting an exclusive discount, but realizes she's getting offered the same deal as is offered to the Fan Club, problems could arise!

 - Endorsement Issues.
 Given the FTC's recent focus on the influencer industry, many now know of the requirement to disclose material connections.
 Think #ad!
 Here, if a fan owns a brand's social token, they too could be incentivized to speak more positively about the company, to get others to buy in, and to otherwise act as a brand ambassador.
 Should the fan be required to disclose their token ownership when publicly speaking about the brand?
 While we haven't seen any definite guidance on this, it seems pretty clear that an ownership stake in a brand property could materially affect the weight or credibility of a fan's endorsement and thus require disclosure.